oripress/CCC/README.md

 architectures.

-### Dataset (Continuously Changing Corruptions)
+## Dataset (Continuously Changing Corruptions)
-CCC can be though of as ImageNet-C, specifically built to evaluate continuously adapting models.
+CCC can be thought of as ImageNet-C, specifically built to evaluate continuously adapting models.
 Each image in CCC is noised using 2 noises.
 Using 2 noises, we can keep the baseline accuracy of the dataset constant, while enabling smooth transitions between noises.